 I think that covers my initial introduction to web scraping, and my last piece of advice is this – learn Python; it is one of the most common programming languages used for scraping, extracting and organizing data.
 Luckily, it is also incredibly easy to learn, and with the use of different frameworks – getting up and running will be a breeze.

-I love what these guys are doing, and even more so when I look at the free price-tag of Import.IO product.
+I love what these guys are doing at Import.IO, even though it is a little on the expensive side.
 Enterprises who are looking for more flexibility and algorithmic access can get in touch with the sales team, while everyone else enjoys the product free for life.

 Their web scraping tool is available for all major operating systems (Mac, Linux, Windows), and comes equipped with an amazing set of features.
 I’m particularly fond of Authenticated APIs, Dataset’s, and Cloud Storage.
 But, the crown jewel is their own blog – a place where you can find user feedback, and a great number of tutorials and how-to guides.